 What Causes Amblyopia?

-A number of things can interfere with normal brain–eye connections and lead to amblyopia.
+Several things can interfere with normal brain–eye connections and lead to amblyopia, including:

-One of the most common problems is strabismus.
-In this condition, one or both eyes wander in ("cross-eyed"), out, up, or down.
+- Strabismus: One of the most common problems is strabismus, in which one or both eyes wander in ("cross-eyed"), out, up, or down.
 When eyes don't line up together, the straight or straighter eye becomes more dominant.
-The vision strength of the straight eye stays normal because the eye and its connection to the brain are working normally.
-The misaligned or weaker eye, though, doesn't focus properly and the brain ignores its signal, eventually leading to amblyopia.
+The vision of the straight eye stays normal because the eye and its connection to the brain are working normally.
+The misaligned eye doesn't focus properly and the brain ignores its signal, eventually leading to amblyopia.

-Not all kids with amblyopia will have crossed or wandering eyes — in fact many have eyes that are perfectly straight.
-If so, amblyopia might be due to an anatomical or structural problem that interferes with or blocks vision, such as a droopy eyelid or a cataract.
+- Deprivation: Not all kids with amblyopia will have crossed or wandering eyes.
+Amblyopia can be due to an anatomical or structural problem that interferes with or blocks vision, such as a droopy eyelid or a cataract.

 What Are the Signs & Symptoms of Amblyopia?

-Often, a parent or teacher might realize that a child is struggling with a vision problem — maybe noticing crossed eyes, frequent squinting, or tilting the head to see better.
-Some kids have poor depth perception and trouble seeing in three dimensions.
+Often, a parent or teacher might realize that a child is struggling with a vision problem.
+They might notice a child has crossed eyes, squints a lot, or tilts their head to see better.
+Some kids will have noticeably poor depth perception.

 How Is Amblyopia Treated?